Bhavani Kattalai Hydroelectric Project

 Bhavani Kattalai Hydroelectric Project is a hydropower generation project in the South Indian state of Tamil Nadu.
 It is a 90MW power generation project constructed across the Kaveri River.
 The project area is in the downstream of Lower Mettur Hydroelectric Project.
 This project consists of three power plants which are located between Bhavani and Pasur, Erode.
-This hydropower generation project is owned by Government of Tamil Nadu and operated by TANGEDCO.
+This hydropower generation project is owned by Government of Tamil Nadu and operated by Tamil Nadu Green Energy Corporation Limited.

 Power Plants

 This power generation project consists of three power plants totaling to a generating capacity of 90MW.
 This project uses three Barrage type Dams constructed along the River Kaveri from which it gets the required water current.